IrisQin17/NLP-Language-Corrector/README.md

 For every word in sentences,  it is assigned in accordance with its syntactic functions.
 We call them part of speech (pos).
 Even though the same word, it may have different syntactic functions.
 For example, the word "fall" may act like a verb means move downward and also it could act like a noun with the same meaning as "autunm".
 That is to say, the we should consider both the POS and the word itself.
 Hence we should standardize the word with the word and its POS.

-The tokenzier should standerlize the input with:
+The tokenzier should standardize the input with:

 - Part of Speech (POS)
 - Word